facebook/react/docs/cookbook/cb-10-props-in-getInitialSate-as-anti-pattern-tip.md

 > Note:
 >
-> This is not really a React-specific tip, as such anti-patterns often occur in code in general; in this case, React simply points them out more clearly.
+> This isn't really a React-specific tip, as such anti-patterns often occur in code in general; in this case, React simply points them out more clearly.

 Using props, passed down from parent, to generate state in `getInitialState` often leads to duplication of "source of truth", i.e. where the real data is.
 Whenever possible, compute values on-the-fly to ensure that they don't get out of sync later on and cause maintenance trouble.